English

 Definition

-ESG metrics, short for Environmental, Social and Governance metrics, are a set of standards for a company’s operations that socially conscious investors use to screen potential investments.
-These metrics help gauge how a corporation manages risks and opportunities related to environmental, social and governance criteria.
+ESG metrics, an acronym for Environmental, Social and Governance metrics, represent a comprehensive set of standards used to evaluate a company’s operational performance from a socially responsible perspective.
+Investors who prioritize sustainability and ethical considerations utilize these metrics to assess potential investment opportunities.
+ESG metrics are critical in assessing how effectively a corporation manages risks and capitalizes on opportunities related to environmental conservation, social responsibility and governance practices.

 Components of ESG Metrics